dimagi/commcare-hq/corehq/apps/userreports/README.md

     "index": 0,  # index of the item to do calculation on "value_expression": {}  # value expression to evaluate on the indexed item }

-Behind the scenes that could use the evaluator pretty easily.

 #### Flatten Expression